-- instigation and/or coordination of major learning and teaching projects; - substantial contributions to course and curriculum review or other development initiatives (for example, converting a programme to new forms of delivery); - a major role in initiating a step change in teaching and learning and/or in curriculum; - creation and maintenance of learning and teaching collaborations and communities of practice; - leadership and active involvement in the mentoring and development of other university teachers; - contribution to development of higher education teaching standards and/or teaching and learning policy at a national or international level; - significant leadership of engagement with industry to establish a professional/internship/clinical programme; - development of teaching materials to support university teaching that have been evaluated for their impact on learners and/or widely adopted by others (for example, text book publication); - public dissemination of innovative or experimental teaching practice and their impact, e.g. via research publication, conference presentations, invited lectures on teaching, visiting professorships focused on teaching, published reports, social media; - feedback from individuals or teams who have experience of the applicant's leadership.
+- contribution to development of higher education teaching standards and/or teaching and learning policy at a national or international level; - significant leadership of engagement with industry to establish a professional/internship/clinical programme; - development of teaching materials to support university teaching that have been evaluated for their impact on learners and/or widely adopted by others (for example, text book publication); - public dissemination of innovative or experimental teaching practice and their impact, e.g. via research publication, conference presentations, invited lectures on teaching, visiting professorships focused on teaching, published reports, social media; - feedback from individuals or teams who have experience of the applicant's leadership.

-Date current approval: Teaching and Learning Quality Committee 15.06.20
+Date current approval: Teaching and Learning Quality Committee 11.02.25